pysimone/theendoftheworld/index.md

 ## The end of the world

 Yeast erodes all the available resources faster and faster and the environment is filled with waste: alcohol and carbon dioxide.
+To make matters worse it starts fighting for food...

 In a short time the yeast population collapses!